Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 Doctors use these results alongside the 2017 McDonald criteria, a set of guidelines designed to make MS diagnosis faster and more accurate.

-Medications & treatment for Fibromyalgia: What we know
+Medications & treatment for fibromyalgia: What we know

 Treatment for fibromyalgia focuses on reducing symptoms and improving quality of life rather than curing the condition.